 Do I need additional money while at Orientation Step I: Advisement & Orientation?

 - Students and Parents may opt to buy lunch on day one.
 However, for students, dinner on Day One, breakfast on Day Two, and lunch on Day Two are all provided by Shepherd.

 - Dinner on Day One is provided for parents.

 What does the $160 Student Services Fee cover?

 - All first-year, transfer, and readmitted students will receive materials, meet with an academic advisor, register for classes, and participate in information sessions to assist you in a smooth transition to Shepherd University.
 Specific information for each student will be prepared prior to your arrival and students will leave campus with helpful materials, a class schedule, and new connections.
-This fee also covers Step 2.
+This fee also covers Orientation Step II.